vscoder/otus-linux/HW4-zfs/COMPRESSION.md

 sudo zfs list | grep zpool/ | awk '{ print $1 }' | xargs -I{} sudo zfs destroy {}
 ```

-All these steps are described in [create.sh](./create.sh), which can be executed via
+All these steps are described in [create.sh](./create.sh) and which can be executed via
 ```shell
 cat create.sh | vagrant ssh -c "cat - | bash "
 ```